Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 eight congressional seats. </em> </figcaption>
 </figure> <br>

 <p4> Congressional maps are drawn using boundary and population information from the US Census Bureau.
-Topologically Integrated Geographic Encoding and Referencing (TIGER) line files, which include counties, cities, voting precincts, andcensus blocks, serve as boundary files.
+Topologically Integrated Geographic Encoding and Referencing (TIGER) line files, which include counties, cities, voting precincts, and census blocks, serve as boundary files.
 The Public Law 94-171 dataset contains population and demographic information in a series of tables.
 Combined together, these highly detailed files are used to shape new congressional districts. </p4> <br> <br>

 <figure>